JinLiye/imageClassifyByImageHistogram/README.md

 5. Modify the num_of_del as needed
 6. Run the code and input 'enter', and then the code will return the result under the '/folder path'

+## rename.py
+> this code is used to rename the folders.
+When you use app.py to classify the pictures, maybe you will find the picture under id01_1/rgb and id01_2/rgb are the same, so you should move them into one folder and delete the other folder.
+This action will lead the folder name unordered, so you should use this code to rename the folders.
+1. Modify the folder path as attached on line 46
+2. change the number 'a' as attached on line 47
+3. Run the code
+> the name of the folder will be changed as id'a'_1, id'a'_2, id'a'_3, and so on.

 ## Use the related libraries:
 >
 > PIL